cssigniter/audioigniter/README.md

 Run `yarn build` before releasing an update.

 ## Updating readme.txt without releasing a new version
-While it's technically possible, we don't support updating the readme.txt file via Gitgub as it requires a separate long-lived `develop` branch.
+While it's technically possible, we don't support updating the readme.txt file via Github as it requires a separate long-lived `develop` branch.
 Therefore, immediate updates to only the plugin's readme.txt file should be done via Subversion.

 ## Releasing new versions to WP.org